Jeffery D. Stucki, DO

 Certified Physician’s Assistant

 Dale Belnap is a 2013 graduate of the ISU Physician Assistant Program.
-A native of Inkom, he graduated from Marsh Valley High School then completed an LDS mission to Italy.
+A native of Inkom, he graduated from Marsh Valley High School then completed a mission for the Church of Jesus Christ of Latter-day Saints in Italy.
 He earned degrees in both Music and Psychology at Brigham Young University, after which he spent several years working in social services positions.

 As soon as he was able, Dale returned to Inkom, where he currently lives with his wife Ashleigh.
 They have seven children, including six very active boys and one girl.
 When he’s not shuttling boys to practices and games, Dale enjoys gardening, tending trees, reading, watching BYU sports and doing laundry.